MiguelFranken/melodii/README.md

 #### Decorators
 You must decorate each controller with the `@Controller()` decorator.
 It takes the namespace as an argument.
 If you do not specify a namespace, all OSC messages will be routed to this controller.
-Additionally, you must register this controller in `01.Backend/src/osc/controllers/index.ts`.
+Additionally, you must register this controller in `03.Generator/src/music/controllers/index.ts`.

 `@OnMessage('/play')` allows you to decorate methods that should get executed when a message has the specified OSC address url after the namespace.
 If you do not specify a url in the decorator, each OSC messages routed to the controller will trigger the execution of the decorated method.

 You can get access to the received OSC message by using the `@Message()` decorator.
 It takes no arguments!

-#### Socket server
-By injecting the socket server, you get access to the websocket connection with the frontend.
-This allows you to emit events to Angular.
-The example reads the message argument of the received OSC message, normalizes the value and sends a SLIDER_UPDATE event to the frontend.
 </details>

 ## Frontend